sourcegraph/sourcegraph-public-snapshot/README.dev.md

 reasons, none of which are legitimate (i.e., they are tech debt items we need to address):

-* Your codegen tool (e.g., `gen-mocks`) version might differ from the last committer's in the code it produces.
-We need to version these tools.
 * The codegen tool might emit code that depends on system configuration, such as the system timezone.
 We need to submit PRs to the tools to eliminate these issues.